harvard-lil/the-cloud/README.md

 To run open to the internet, you can use a [Raspberry Pi](https://www.raspberrypi.org).
 You'll have to install Poetry to install dependencies as indicated above.
 Copy the code from this repository (with or without changes) to your Pi.

+The Pi will need two network interfaces, one wireless, for connection to the smart outlet, and the other either wireless or wired, for connection to the internet.
+It may be simpler to use an Ethernet connection for the latter.
+Exposing the service running on the Pi to the outside world can be accomplished various ways.
+Where you control the router at the edge of your network, you could use port forwarding to direct incoming traffic to the Pi.
+In its current deployment, without that control, we're using a [Cloudflare tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/). [ngrok](https://ngrok.com/) is another possibility.

 [Back to top](#the-cloud)